LibraryCarpentry/librarycarpentry.github.io/pages/workshops.md

 Library Carpentry develops and teaches interactive, hands-on workshops for learning core software and data skills of relevance to those in library roles.
 Our workshops are domain-agnostic though datasets used will be familiar to library staff.

-Library Carpentry workshops are in-person events and are taught by volunteer Instructors.
+Library Carpentry workshops are in-person events and are taught by at least one volunteer certified Instructor.
 Our Instructors are [trained in pedagogy](http://carpentries.github.io/instructor-training/) with a focus on creating a motivating and engaging learning environment.

 Our lesson materials are collaboratively developed by our volunteer community.
 All of our lessons are open source, and are hosted on
 <a href="https://github.com/librarycarpentry">GitHub</a>.